Awake (2021 film): Plot

 Doctors decide to find what makes Matilda special.
 Matilda sees an ape in the lab that doesn't fall asleep when given anesthetic gas.
 The doctor reveals that chimps are the only animals besides humans that can't sleep due to their biological closeness to humans.
 They test the gas on Matilda and she falls asleep.
 Jill is handcuffed in a room where she experiences delirium.

 Murphy explains to Jill that the sleep disorder was caused by the same solar flare that knocked out power, affecting humans' brains.
 Dodge is taken as a guard and given stimulants.
 The woman who can sleep goes into cardiac arrest and dies.
 Noah is taken away for experiments.
 As the soldiers start to go insane and kill each other, Jill rescues Matilda with the help of one of the doctors.
 Noah, hallucinating, electrocutes himself.
-Jill and Matilda try resuscitating him but suffer a mild electrocution from improperly using the defibrillator.
+Jill and Matilda try resuscitating him but suffer a mild electric shock from improperly using the defibrillator.

 The next morning, Matilda notices that Noah was successfully revived and he awakens, saying that he was dreaming.
 As Jill is exhausted and dying, Matilda realizes the reason that she and Noah could sleep was because they had both temporarily died.
 They then drown Jill in a lake and attempt to resuscitate her.
 She awakens just as the camera cuts to the credits.